Bio2M/rdeer-service/README.md

 * You can add, remove or change the name of the indexes, rdeer-server takes the changes on the fly.
 * It is recommended to start rdeer-server as a daemon, using systemd, supervisord or similar.

+#### notifications

+rdeer try to restart the indexes cyclically when error stastus

 ### Use the client